nikhgupta/laravel/README.md

 else's fork of Laravel, if required.
 And, yes!
 These repositories will be cached!

-    # with default settings (fetches source from http://github.com/laravel/laravel.git)
+    # use default settings (fetches source from http://github.com/laravel/laravel.git)
     laravel new my_app

     # force a clean install on existing directory
     laravel new my_app --force

-    # using an existing (already downloaded) source
+    # use an existing (already downloaded) source
     laravel new my_app --local=/usr/src/laravel

-    # using a remote repository
+    # use a remote repository
     laravel new my_app --remote="http://github.com/user/my_laravel_fork"

+    # use default settings and update Application Index
+    laravel new my_app --index='home.php'

+### In an existing Laravel application

+    # update Application Index for the application
+    laravel update_index ''  # removes application index for app in current directory laravel update_index 'home.php' --app=./new_app # update for app in specified directory

 ### Help